Hummus Made with Artichoke Hearts Instead of Beans

 Artichoke hearts have a naturally creamy texture, so once pureed, they are remarkably similar in texture to the chickpeas.
 However, they are naturally Paleo-friendly and have a fraction of the calories, too.

-And while I will always love traditional hummus, this artichoke hummus has a light texture and summery flavor (lots of fresh parsley and lemon play major roles, too) that I cannot get enough of now that it is hot and humid.
+While I will always love traditional hummus, this artichoke hummus has a light texture and summery flavor (lots of fresh parsley and lemon play major roles, too) that I cannot get enough of now that it is hot and humid.